miguelvelezmj25/ConfigCrusher/README.md

-ConfigCrusher: White-Box Performance Analysis for Configurable Systems
+ConfigCrusher: Towards White-Box Performance Analysis for Configurable Systems
 =========

 This repo contains all material (implementations of ConfigCrusher and state-of-the-art black-box and white-box approaches, data, scripts, results, etc.) of our novel white-box performance analysis and empirical evaluation to state-of-the-art approaches.